 Finally, Richard makes sure he’s enjoying racing.
 “Iron Man, for the most part, is serious and intense.
 I make sure I enjoy the crowd and the atmosphere, and take it all in.”

 At work, it’s too easy to get bothered by hardships and politics.
 Instead, you should try to accept the things you cannot control, to concentrate on the positive and to enjoy yourself.

 “I congratulate myself, even when I don’t win.
 If I know I gave it everything I had, that’s good,” says Richard.
 “Then I ask myself two simple questions: What went well?; and What could I do next time to improve?”

-Our online courses aren’t like TED talks – the presenter talking at you – because the chances of making any real lasting change is going to be minimal.
+Unchain Your Brain’s online courses aren’t like TED talks – the presenter talking at you – because the chances of making any real lasting change is going to be minimal.
 You might walk about knowing some interests facts that might impress others, or an interesting tips, but it’s not going to really change anything.
 Instead, we pose participants questions and we challenge you to really think differently to make lasting changes.
 And that’s why people buy our courses – because they’re practical and they help people improve themselves and their lives.